zlm05170/asv_system/README.md

 The Autonomous Surface Vehicle (ASV) System Package is a collection of ROS packages developed by Thomas Stenersen as a part of his master's thesis.
-I am using the simulator and adding a simulation based mpc controller.
+I am using the simulator and adding a simulation based mpc controller and DRL controller.

 ## Contents